SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

 3. In the **Save As** box, type in a name for your SQL script and select **Save**.

-.. tip:: When you choose a name for a SQL script, it is advisable to choose a name that accurately reflects the SQL action or purpose.
+.. tip:: When choosing a SQL script name, it is advisable to accurately reflect the SQL action or purpose.

 Editing Saved SQL Scripts
 =========================